Paradeigma

-Limited to rhetoric, a paradeigma is used to compare the situation of the audience to a similar past event, like a parable (παραβολή).
+Paradeigma (παράδειγμα; plural: paradeigmata) is a technique used in Ancient Greek rhetoric used to compare the situation of the audience to a similar past event, like a parable (παραβολή).
 It offers counsel on how the audience should act.
+Aristotle was a prominent ancient rhetorician who explicitly discussed the use of paradeigmata.

 In the Greek tradition many paradeigmata are mythological examples, often in reference to a popular legend or well-known character in a similar position to the audience.

-In literature

-Aristotle was a prominent ancient rhetorician who explicitly discussed the use of paradeigmata.

 Homer's The Iliad (24.601–619) – Achilles is trying to encourage Priam to eat rather than continue to weep for his dead son Hector.
 He brings up Niobe, a woman that had lost twelve children but still found the strength to eat.
 He is trying to counsel Priam to do what he should by using Niobe as a paradeigma, an example to guide behaviour.

-Jesus' parables in the New Testament of the Bible – In Luke 7:41–47 Jesus uses the following paradeigmata to explain how much a man loves in response to how much he is forgiven.
-(Jesus is alluding to the magnitude of his coming sacrifice on the cross for all of mankind’s sin.)